AliWindsor/AliWindsor/README.md

 -  Hi, I’m @AliWindsor :D
--  Interested in iOS application design/development.
+-  Interested in iOS application design/development and machine learning/data analyisis.
+Also interested in project management since I get to do a bit of everything :)
--  Completely self taught in iOS developer, making use of different sources to master the basicis of what goes into creating an app.
--  Mainly use Swift (I hope to learn Objective-C one day) and for UIs I prefer SwiftUI, but I know how to use UIKit :)
 -  Recent BSc Computer Science with Artificial Intelligence Graduate (2:1) from Brunel University.
--  Swapped over to iOS development because its more fun for me and I don't get to design UIs working with ML models :P